Alanch8/final-project/README.md

 The next step is to create the LogIn.vue component form so we can test the Supabase DB calls.

 ## Thursday August 19, 2022

+The first thing we have done is to try to understand all the logic of Supabase.

+We have created the necessary fields for the Profiles table within Supabase.

+We have implemented some features in SignUp.vue.

+The next steps are to finish connecting our app with supabase to be able to create new users and to be able to login correctly.